ryan597/ryan597/README.md

 - 🔭 I’m currently working on my PhD and some fun side projects
 - 🌱 I’m currently learning - Rust, C++ (20), OpenCV in C++, Linux kernel dev
-- 👯 I’m looking to collaborate on Python, C++, Rust and Deep Learning/Computer Vision projects
+- 👯 I’m open to collaborate on Python, C++ and Rust projects
-- 📫 How to reach me: ryan.smith@ucdconnect.ie